Rahulab14/e-commerce/README.md

 - Create a new navbar to link other required pages related logo or name.
 - Created navbar and made it responsive to all screen.

+## Milestone 16
+- Create a new page that display all product data.

+## Milestone 17
+- Wrote the cartv schema to store product
+- Wrote an endpoint to store receive and store product details in cart

+## Milestone 18
+- Created an Backend endpoint for cart page
+- Written an endpoint to get products inside cart for user ..